-The Ashlu Creek Property is reached by a partially paved road extending along the Squamish River to Ashlu Creek.
+The Pykett Creek Property is reached by a partially paved road extending along the Squamish River to Ashlu Creek.
 A well maintained logging road has been constructed up the Ashlu Valley, close to the creek (Figure 1 and 2).
 The Ashlu Creek turn-off is approximately 32 km north of Squamish.
 Squamish is reached via Highway 99 and is 65 km by road from downtown Vancouver.
-The mine site is 12 km northwest of the junction of Ashlu Creek and Squamish River on branch road A-600.
+The Ashlu Gold mine site is 12 km northwest of the junction of Ashlu Creek and Squamish River on branch road A-600.
 The junction of road A-600 and the mainline is just past the "25 mile" sign.
-The Ashlu 1-5 claims are situated on both sides of the main creek.
+There is a nominal 100 tons per day flotation mill at the Ashlu Gold Minesite.
+The Pykett Creek claims are situated at Pykett Creek between the 29 and 30 mile signs.

-The main workings are on a relatively steep north-facing slope with the Golden Coin Adit at 1350' (412 meters) elevation.
+The main workings of the Ashlu Mine are on a relatively steep north-facing slope with the Golden Coin Adit at 1350' (412 meters) elevation.
+Plotted (Minfile) showings at Pykett Creek are along the Main Ashlu Creek.
 Much of the merchantable timber in the valley has been harvested in recent years.
-The main logging road is kept locked after hours.
+The main logging road is often kept locked after hours.

-A new 1:20,000 scale base map showing topography and roads from the Ministry of Forests was enlarged to be used as a base for geological and prospecting activities.
+A new 1:20,000 scale base map showing topography and roads from the Ministry of Forests was enlarged to 1:5,000 was used as a base for geological and prospecting activities.